Dener (footballer, born 1971): Youth

 He started his football career at São Paulo FC's youth squad, in 1988, but after just two months he moved to Portuguesa's youth squad.
 In 1991, playing for Portuguesa, he won the Copa São Paulo de Juniores, and was elected the competition's best player.

 Professional

 Portuguesa

-Despite being known for his temper and even violent incidents with opponent players during his youth cateer, in 1989, he was promoted to Portuguesa's first team squad.
+Despite being known for his temper and even violent incidents with opposing players during his youth career, in 1989, he was promoted to Portuguesa's first team squad.
 His debut against Gremio in 1989 was so impressive that prompted veteran wingback Alfinete to ask for his jersey after the match.
-In the 1989 Paulista championship he scored one of the most spectacular goals on the history of Portuguesea, dribbling half the opponent team and scoring.
-He soon signed a new contract with the club demanding a Mitsubishi Eclipse fast car as a sign-on bonus.
-Dener became a highly valued asset for Portuguesa with their president even considering to rename the club's stadium after Dener to keep him long term.
+In the 1989 Paulista championship he scored one of the most spectacular goals on the history of Portuguesea, dribbling past half the opposing team and scoring.
+He soon signed a new contract with the club demanding a Mitsubishi Eclipse sports car as a sign-on bonus.
+Dener became a highly valued asset for Portuguesa, with their president even considering renaming the club's stadium after Dener to keep him long term.

 He stayed there until 1993, playing 47 Campeonato Brasileiro Série A matches, and scoring seven goals.